nikitavoloboev/data/macOS/apps/macOS-apps.md

 - [Blurred](https://github.com/dwarvesf/Blurred) - macOS utility that helps reduce distraction by dimming your inactive noise.
 - [HackerNews.app](https://github.com/pcr910303/HackerNews) - HN macOS app based on official API.
 - [BluetoothConnector](https://github.com/lapfelix/BluetoothConnector) - Simple macOS CLI to connect/disconnect a Bluetooth device.
 Useful for AirPods or other Bluetooth headphones.
+- [Universal Tip](https://github.com/tanin47/tip) - Programmable tooltip that can be used with any macOS app.

 ## Other interesting apps